dmitigr/cefeika/README.md

   - `LIBPQ_INCLUDE_PREFIX` specifies a prefix of the [libpq] headers (namely, `libpq-fe.h`).

+  Note, that when building with Visual Studio on Windows the value of `CMAKE_BUILD_TYPE` doesn't selects the build configuration within the generated build environment.
+The [CMake] command line option `--config` may be used for that purpose.

   Note, on Windows [CMake] will automatically search for dependency libraries in `<prefix>/lib` for each `<prefix>/[s]bin` found in `PATH` environment variable, and `<prefix>/lib` for other entries of `PATH`, and the directories of `PATH`